HCLEvolveEcommerce/ECommerceCapstone/README.md

 - Admin and Client Differentiation
 - Remove from Cart and quantity funtionality
 - Calculated Sales Tax and shipping w/ subtotal and total
+- Mail sends on signup
+- Order checkout for guest and User functionailty
+- Order List for Admin
+- Implemeted buy now as User or Guest

 # Ideas